Abdominal Separation: The Best 5 Exercises for a Stronger Core!

-You, like many of my clients, are wondering what a diastasis safe workout is.
+You, like many of my clients, are wondering what a Abdominal Separation or Diastasis recti safe workout is.

-A diastasis safe workout is a workout where you do not make your diastasis larger.
+A Abdominal Separation safe workout is a workout where you do not make your diastasis larger.

 During the first six weeks of my Tupler Technique program, the goal is to develop transverse muscle awareness and strength.

 The transverse muscle is your innermost abdominal muscle which wraps around your whole body and also attaches to your outermost abdominal muscles in the front.